With 40 cities saddled, we sit down with Donkey Republic CEO Erdem Ovacik.

 “The easiest way to make people saddle up is when they’re visiting a city, especially if it’s a city where cycling is already part of its culture,” Ovacik explains.

-On seeing the same Donkey Republic bike brand in their next destination, travellers are even keener to get back on two wheels, says Ovacik:
+On seeing the same Donkey Republic bike brand in their next destination, travellers are even keener to get back on two wheels, says Ovacik: “When they can use the same app and the same service, suddenly cycling becomes so convenient.”

 The CEO even says this enthusiasm lives on when his customers get home.